 - Don't combine jeans with more casual clothing items

 - Wear dark-colored jeans like black or dark blue

 - Dress your jeans up.
 For example, you could combine a blazer and a button-up shirt

 - Wear fitted jeans that you can comfortably move in

 Yes, cardigans are considered a business casual item.
 They can be a simpler and more comfortable option to blazers.
 The best thing about them is their versatility and their combination potential.
 They can be combined with almost anything, and there is a variety of different lengths available.
 A long cardigan gives more attention than a mid-hip lengthed cardigan.
 However, it can dress your outfit down if paired with too bulky clothes.
 So if you are wearing a full-length cardigan, combine it with more fitted garments.

 If you want to check out even more outfit ideas, watch this video to find inspiration:

-Hopefully, you have some better idea what business casual wear for women is now.
-Don’t forget that at Sumissura, every garment is made to your measures so it will serve you and fit you well over the course of years.
+Hopefully, now you have a better idea of what business casual wear for women is.
+Don’t forget that at Sumissura we offer women's tailored clothing.
+Every garment is made to your measurements, so it will serve you and fit you well over the years.
 Have a look at our collection to discover more: